Discover Havana on a classic car

 In case you were wondering… Havana is really safe!

-We arrived to Havana late at night but we didn’t want to wait until the next morning to explore the city.
+We arrived in Havana late at night but we didn’t want to wait until the next morning to explore the city.
 We asked our driver from the airport if it was safe to visit at night and he said it was the safest time of the day – do you know why?
-Because there’s no cars!
+Because there are no cars!

-There are no crime rate stats available to support this belief, but from our experience – and always using common sense, there’s no reason to avoid visiting the city at night.
+There are no crime rate stats available to support this belief, but from our experience – and always use common sense, there’s no reason to avoid visiting the city at night.

 If you’ve liked this post, pin it for later!

 Great post.
 I love Havana it is so colorful.
 You touched based on some amazing spots!

 I’ve never really had a desire to see Cuba, but reading through your post has completely changed that for me.
 Great job!
 It seems like there is much more to do than I had previously though.

 Such stunning photos!
 I’ve always wanted to go to Havanna, it looks so vibrant and colourful!